George Floyd protests in Tennessee: Cleveland

-Dozens protested in downtown Cleveland in front of the Bradley County courthouse and headquarters of the Cleveland Police Department on May 31.
+Dozens protested in downtown Cleveland in front of the Bradley County Courthouse and headquarters of the Cleveland Police Department on May 31.
 The protest was peaceful, and included protesters discussing police brutality issues with local law enforcement.

-In early June, students of Lee University circulated a petition calling for the removal of a local monument honoring the Daughters of the Confederacy.
+In early June, students of Lee University circulated a petition calling for the removal of a local monument honoring the United Daughters of the Confederacy.
 The author of the petition, political science student Kelsey Osborne, received various death threats.
-President of the Jefferson Davis Chapter of the UDC Linda Ballew said, “[an] overwhelming majority of Cleveland residents are rallying around our beloved Cleveland monument.”
+President of the Jefferson Davis Chapter of the UDC Linda Ballew said, "[an] overwhelming majority of Cleveland residents are rallying around our beloved Cleveland monument."
 On June 30, City Councilman Bill Estes proposed a solution that would erect a monument to Union soldiers who fought in the Civil War to the north side of the Confederate statue on North Ocoee and Broad streets.
 Estes also proposed signage to be added to the monuments, providing appropriate context to the statues.

 On August 10, members of local community activist group Emancipate Cleveland stood outside the city council meeting, asking for the confederate statue to be removed.
 Community activist Kezmond Pugh called the statue a "symbol of oppression, a symbol of hate".
 Vice Mayor Avery Johnson suggested City Council should form a task force with members of NAACP, Emancipate Cleveland, and the Cleveland City Council to talk about how to move forward.
 On August 24, Cleveland City Council voted 4–3 to create a task force to help decide what would happen to the Confederate monument near Lee University.
 On September 14, Emancipate Cleveland released a statement stating they supported the formation of a task force but the task force's unwillingness to remove the monument was an example of city council "ignoring and deflecting problems they don’t have the courage to face".